DpEpsilon/haskell_tidbits/README.md

-Lambda Calculus
+Haskell tidbits
 ===============

-Toy lambda calculus interpreter that teaches me how to write Haskell.
+Here you will find:

-So far it parses but doesn't beta-reduce
+- A lambda calculus interpreter